 Skillet Chicken Pot Pie (30 minutes)

-With a few shortcuts that don't compromise taste, this rich scrumptious skillet chicken pot pie can be made in 30 minutes.
+With a few shortcuts that don't compromise taste, this rich, scrumptious chicken pot pie with puff pastry can be made in 30 minutes.
 The ultimate comfort food.

 Servings (change as needed): 4 generous servings